jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

 (3) A person liable for deportation under this section may, not later than 28 days after the date of service of a deportation liability notice, appeal to the Tribunal both on the facts and on humanitarian grounds against his or her liability for deportation.
 (4) For the purposes of subsection (1), the date that a person first held a residence class visa must be calculated in accordance with section 161(5).

-### 161 Deportation liability of residence class visa holder convicted of criminal offence
+### 161 Deportation liability of residence class visa holder convicted or guilty of criminal offence
-(1) A residence class visa holder is liable for deportation if he or she is convicted, in New Zealand or elsewhere,— (a) of an offence for which the court has the power to impose imprisonment for a term of 3 months or more if the offence was committed at any time—
+(1) A residence class visa holder is liable for deportation if they are convicted or found guilty of, or plead guilty to, in New Zealand or elsewhere,—
+  (a) an offence for which the court has the power to impose imprisonment for a term of 3 months or more if the offence was committed at any time—
-    (i) when the person was unlawfully in New Zealand; or (ii) when the person held a temporary entry class visa; or (iii) not later than 2 years after the person first held a residence class visa; or (b) of an offence for which the court has the power to impose imprisonment for a term of 2 years or more, if the offence was committed not later than 5 years after the person first held a residence class visa; or
+    (i) when the person was unlawfully in New Zealand; or (ii) when the person held a temporary entry class visa; or (iii) not later than 2 years after the person first held a residence class visa; or (b) an offence for which the court has the power to impose imprisonment for a term of 2 years or more, if the offence was committed not later than 5 years after the person first held a residence class visa; or
-  (c) of an offence and sentenced to imprisonment for a term of 5 years or more (or for an indeterminate period capable of running for 5 years or more), if the offence was committed not later than 10 years after the person first held a residence class visa; or
+  (c) an offence and sentenced to imprisonment for a term of 5 years or more (or for an indeterminate period capable of running for 5 years or more), if the offence was committed not later than 10 years after the person first held a residence class visa; or
-  (d) of an offence against section 350(1), 351, or 351A, if the offence was committed not later than 10 years after the person first held a residence class visa, and whether that visa was granted before or after this paragraph comes into force.
+  (d) an offence against section 350(1), 351, or 351A, if the offence was committed not later than 10 years after the person first held a residence class visa, and whether that visa was granted before or after this paragraph comes into force.
 (2) A person liable for deportation under this section may, not later than 28 days after being served with a deportation liability notice, appeal to the Tribunal—
   (a) on humanitarian grounds against his or her liability for deportation; and (b) if he or she is a refugee or a protected person, against any decision of a refugee and protection officer that he or she may be deported.